81Vm3/RakMagic/README.md

 There's a [NPC recording tutorial](https://forum.sa-mp.com/showthread.php?t=95034) on SA-MP forum.

 ## Q. ***Is there a 0.3.DL version?***
-It's not recommended to join a 0.3.DL server with RakMagic.
-However there is a trick: By changing netgame version.
+No. And it's not recommended to join a 0.3.DL server with RakMagic.
+However there's a trick that may works: By changing netgame version.

 **4057** is for 0.3.7